- ACRONYMS AND DEFINITIONS

 - RCT - Randomized controlled trial

-- Acute bronchitis occurs in up to 5% of the general population and it accounts for > 10 million physician office visits per year in the US alone
+- Acute bronchitis affects up to 5% of the population annually and accounts for more than 10 million office visits per year in the US alone.
+These figures are likely underestimates, as many people do not seek medical attention for the condition.
+Most cases occur in the winter when respiratory viruses are circulating.
+[1,2,3,4]

 - Nasal congestion and postnasal drip

-- Fever and malaise may be present, particularly if caused by influenza virus
+- Fever and malaise may be present, particularly with influenza infections

 - Overview